+must have a bachelor's degree & a minimum of 5 years' experience in an executive-level position relating to the provision of residential services to individuals with an intellectual disability, developmental disability, autism, and/or serious mental illness, with responsibility for all of the following:

-- •Day-to-day residential agency operations; - Oversight of the development and implementation of residential agency-wide policies and procedures; - •Supervision of management-level staff; and - •Compliance with applicable state and federal regulations. - 19.
-Newly hired CEOs must complete the ODP approved Health Risk Screening Tool Orientation and Dual Diagnosis Training within 30 days of hire. - 20.
-Notify the ODP Regional Office within 10 business days of the hiring date of a new CEO, including an interim or acting CEO.
+•Day-to-day residential agency operations;

+•Oversight of the development and implementation of residential agency-wide policies and procedures;

+•Supervision of management-level staff; and

+•Compliance with applicable state and federal regulations.

+19. Newly hired CEOs must complete the ODP approved Health Risk Screening Tool Orientation and Dual Diagnosis Training within 30 days of hire.

+20. Notify the ODP Regional Office within 10 business days of the hiring date of a new CEO, including an interim or acting CEO.

-Individuals providing this service must meet the following standards:
+Individuals providing this service must meet the following standards: 1.
+Be at least 18 years of age.

-- 1. Be at least 18 years of age. - 2.
-Complete training on the participant's service plan, which includes but is not limited to communication, mobility and behavioral needs. - 3.
-Complete a Department-approved training on the common health conditions that may be associated with preventable deaths in people with an intellectual or developmental disability. - 4.
-Complete standard ODP required orientation and annual training. - 5.
-Have criminal history clearances per 35 P.S. § 10225.101 et seq. and 6 Pa.
+2. Complete training on the participant's service plan, which includes but is not limited to communication, mobility and behavioral needs.

+3. Complete a Department-approved training on the common health conditions that may be associated with preventable deaths in people with an intellectual or developmental disability.

+5. Have criminal history clearances per 35 P.S. § 10225.101 et seq. and 6 Pa.
 Code Chapter 15.
-If the criminal history clearance results identify a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - The nature of the crime; - Facts surrounding the conviction; - Time elapsed since the conviction; - The evidence of the individual's rehabilitation; and - The nature and requirements of the job.
+If the criminal history clearance results identify a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

+- The nature of the crime;

+- Facts surrounding the conviction;

+- Time elapsed since the conviction;

+- · The evidence of the individual's rehabilitation; and

+- The nature and requirements of the job.